Isometries and isometric embeddings of Wasserstein spaces over the Heisenberg group

 It is known (see e.g. Theorem 1.5 in \cite{AG} with $c=\varrho^p$) that the infimum in \eqref{eq:wasser_def} is, in fact, a minimum in this setting.
 Those couplings that minimize \eqref{eq:wasser_def} are called optimal transport plans.

 As the terminology suggests, all notions introduced above are strongly related to the theory of optimal transportation.
 Indeed, for given sets $A$ and $B$ the quantity $\Pi(A,B)$ is the weight of mass that is transported from $A$ to $B$ as $\mu$ is transported to $\nu$ along the transport plan $\Pi$.
-Below we will recall only the basic properties that we will use in the sequel, for more details and references on Wasserstein spaces we refer the reader to any of the following comprehensive textbooks \cite{AG,Figalli, Santambrogio,Villani,V}.

 Given two metric spaces $(Y,d_Y)$ and $(Z,d_Z)$, a map $f:Y\to Z$ is an isometric embedding if $d_Z(f(y),f(y'))=d_Y(y,y')$ for all $y,y'\in Y$.
 A self-map $\psi\colon Y\to Y$ is called an isometry if it is a surjective isometric embedding of $Y$ onto itself.
 The symbol $\isom(\cdot)$ will stand for the group of all isometries.
 For an isometry $\psi\in\isom(X)$ the induced push-forward map is